hogofogo/Store_rev/README.md

 ## Data cleaning

-Retail_exploratory.pynb.pdf explains what has been done and why
+Retail_exploratory.pynb.ipynb or Retail_exploratory.pynb.pdf explains what has been done and why.

 ## Training

 So far I have built two variations: first based on sales value as independent variable, second on sales value and week number.
 Next, I will probably add a holiday/non-holiday factor to the independent variables and perhaps other.
 I would have been useful to have results for the full year in 2012 to examine accuracy, but the data for the last few weeks is not available.

+I plan to expand the model a bit by adding a few more predictors and play with training and params.

 ## Results